abdulnine7/Leetcode-Blind-75/README.md

 - In this again we use 2 pointers and a *frequency dictionary* (`count`) to keep count of characters in current window.
 - We track the window with `left` and `right` pointers, and we also keep record `maxf` ie *maximum frequency of any character in the current window*.
-- In each iteration the size of window is increased as `right` is increased, But if voilation happend in that iteration `left` is increased so size is reduced by 1 and window size remain same.
+- In each iteration the size of window is increased as `right` is increased, But if violation happened in that iteration `left` is increased so size is reduced by 1 and window size remain same.
 - In this we wont update the `maxf` when we reduce the window size, as we are not tracking `maxf` belong to which character's frequency.
 - Hence by the end we will have window of maximum length that can be made by ignoring `k` characters.
 ```python